facc-workshop-2020/facc-workshop-2021.github.io/index.md

 previously unsupported SMT-LIB theories in these settings.
 While the project is still ongoing, we will report on significant progress on all of these fronts.

+### Sazzadur Rahaman (University of Arizona)

+*Title:* Compliance Disparity Triangle: Impediments for effective compliance certification

+*Abstract:* In this talk, I will share my experience in studying the PCI DSS certification process for e-commerce websites.
+I will also discuss the challenges towards enforcing large-scale, industry-wide compliance checking and certification process in the light of PCI DSS.
+We were the first to systematically measure the security and compliance of the PCI DSS certification process for e-commerce websites.
+We developed an e-commerce web application testbed, named BuggyCart, with 35 PCI DSS-related vulnerabilities.
+We used BuggyCart to examine the capability and limitations of PCI scanners and the rigor of the certification process.
+Our testbed experiments revealed that the vulnerability screening capabilities of some approved scanning vendors (ASV) are inadequate.
+5 of the 6 PCI scanners are not compliant with the ASV scanning guidelines.
+We also built a lightweight PCI scanner named PciCheckerLite, to measure the compliance status of existing e-commerce services.
+Our measurement on 1,203 e-commerce websites shows that 86% of the websites have at least one type of vulnerability that should disqualify them as non-compliant.
+We shared our research outcome with the PCI council to help to improve the existing certification process.
+This work was selected as the finalist of the CSAW'20 Applied Research Competition in 2020.

+### Lucas Wagner (Collins Aerospace)

+*Title:* Automating Avionics Certification Activities using Formal Methods

+*Abstract:* Lucas Wagner is a Principal Research Scientist at Collins Aerospace.
+He focuses on industrial application of formal methods.
+Currently, he is leading an initiative to broaden the rollout of SMT-based automatic test generation technology within Collins.
+This talk will focus on activities within Collins to utilize automated formal reasoning tools to produce certification artifacts.
+It will describe current efforts, lessons learned and the anticipated need for formal methods tooling in the future.

+### Cesare Tinelli (University of Iowa)

+*Title:* Practical Generation of Proof Certificates for SMT-based Model Checkers

+*Abstract:* Sophisticated automated analysis tools such as abstract interpreters, model checkers, and other automated verifiers are now included in the production tool chain of safety-critical systems.
+To be usable in software development processes sanctioned by certifying authorities these tools need to go through a laborious and expensive "qualification" process.
+One way to reduce the qualification burden is to use analyzers that produce formal certificates as evidence of the correctness of their analysis.
+This way the qualification requirements can be shifted from highly complex analyzers to much simpler certificate checkers.
+We present a twofold technique for generating and verifying analysis certificates in SMT-based model checkers.
+Certificates are extracted as inductive invariants and reduced to formal proof terms with the help of a proof-producing SMT solver.
+These certificates are expressed in terms of the internal representation of the input problem by the model checker.
+The correctness of translation to this representation is addressed separately in a lightweight manner by proving the observational equivalence between the results of two independent translations.
+The equivalence proof is done by the model checker itself and generates its own proof certificate.
+Our experimental evaluation shows that, at the price of minimal instrumentation in the model checker, our approach enables an efficient generation and verification of certificates for non-trivial transition systems and properties.